Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 Debring to Upshi (85km)

 Today is the day for the big one.
-With its 5450 meters (17,482 feet) Taglang La is one of the highest passes in the world, and it does feel like it.
-I had the very genial idea of drinking two beers yesterday and now I also feel the lack of air… I allow myself a diamox and here we go.
+At 5450 meters (17,482 feet), Taglang La is one of the highest passes in the world, and it feels like it.
+I had the very genial idea of drinking two beers yesterday, and now I also think the lack of air… I allow myself a Diamox, and here we go.

-The pass is very desolate, I smell a rotten carcass, turn around and there is a lone wolf not too far from me, it runs away when it realizes that I saw it.
-It takes several hours to reach the top, from here the landscape opens up into a new version of Ladakh.
-We are finally out from the harshest and barely inhabited areas, we are diving at full speed into the ancient Buddhist culture of this remote region.
+The pass is very desolate.
+I smell a rotten carcass, turn around, and there is a lone wolf not too far from me.
+It runs away when it realizes that I saw it.
+It takes several hours to reach the top; from here, the landscape opens up into a new version of Ladakh.
+We are finally out of the harshest, least inhabited areas, and we are diving at full speed into the ancient Buddhist culture of this remote region.

 Upshi to Leh (46km)

-The scenery is not so inspiring for these last 46 km and traffic is quite intense.
+The scenery is not so inspiring for the last 46 km, and traffic is quite heavy.
 The real stars of the day are the many ancient Gompas along the way.
-We decide the climb up two of them, Thiskey and Stakna.
+We decide to climb up two of them, Thiskey and Stakna.

 The monasteries in Ladakh follow the teachings and practices of Tibetan Buddhism.
 The region is home to numerous monastic communities where monks and nuns engage in meditation, study Buddhist scriptures, and perform religious ceremonies.

 Ladakh is predominantly influenced by Tibetan Buddhism, also known as Vajrayana Buddhism.
 This form of Buddhism is a branch of Mahayana Buddhism, and it emphasizes the use of tantra and various esoteric practices to achieve enlightenment.
-Tibetan Buddhism has deeply influenced the culture, art, and way of life in Ladakh for centuries.
+Tibetan Buddhism has deeply influenced Ladakh’s culture, art, and way of life for centuries.